Ri Sol-ju: Marriage and children

 The BBC, quoting an analyst who spoke to The Korea Times of South Korea, reported that Kim's father, Kim Jong Il, had hastily arranged his son's marriage after suffering a stroke in 2008.
 The two were reportedly married in 2009.
 Her identity as Kim Jong Un's wife first became known to the public in July 2012.

-Ri possibly gave birth to a child in 2010; sources reported it was a boy.
+Ri was reported to have given birth to a child in 2010; sources reported it was a boy.

 In December 2012, it was reported that Ri was visibly pregnant, although North Korean officials did not comment.
 In March 2013, former NBA basketball player Dennis Rodman visited Kim Jong Un in North Korea.
 Rodman told The Guardian in September 2013 that the couple's child, a girl, is named Kim Ju Ae.
 He said that Jong-un had "a beautiful family" and was a "good dad".

 South Korean intelligence officials reported that Ri gave birth to a third child of unknown gender in February 2017.

 In November 2022, North Korean state media published photographs of Kim Jong Un holding hands with his young daughter at the site of a missile launch in Pyongyang.
 While the child was not named, observers believe it is Kim Ju Ae.